loopbackio/loopback-next/README.md

 - Define your data and endpoints with OpenAPI
 - No maintenance of generated code

-# Status: ALPHA
+# Status: Developer Preview #1

-LoopBack Next is a work in progress, the public API is frequently changed in backwards-incompatible ways.
+LoopBack 4 is a work in progress, the public API is frequently changed in backwards-incompatible ways.
 See [Upcoming-Releases on wiki](https://github.com/strongloop/loopback-next/wiki/Upcoming-Releases) for more details.